GATCLIQUID ONCOPANEL ALL-IN-ONE

-For GATCLIQUID ONCOPANEL ALL-IN-ONE, we accept fresh blood (must be provided in BCT with a stabilising buffer intended for the isolation of cfDNA) or plasma samples or retained plasma samples.
+For GATCLIQUID ONCOPANEL ALL-IN-ONE, we accept fresh blood (must be provided in BCT with a stabilising buffer intended for the isolation of cfDNA) or plasma samples or retained plasma samples as well as already isolated cell-free DNA.
 Please refer to our sample preparation sheet.
 The extraction of cfDNA is performed from the blood plasma fraction.

 For starting material like DNA isolated from FFPE and fresh-frozen tissue samples, please refer to our product aimed at solid tumour profiling, INVIEW ONCOPANEL ALL-IN-ONE.

 We recommend the delivery of two 10 ml blood samples.
 The first 10 ml blood sample is used for testing, whereas the second sample can be stored as reserve material.
 For plasma samples the optimal amount is 4 ml.
 Please note, that with smaller plasma volumes the performance and sensitivity can decrease.
 Alternatively we accept 15 ng already isolated cell-free DNA (up to 30 µl / concentration > 0,5 ng/µl).

 The genes of interests are enriched via proprietary GATC protocols using the latest Agilent SureSelect hybridisation technology.
 The target enrichment system captures genomic targets using long 120 nt RNA baits.
 The hybridisation-based strategy facilitates the deduction of PCR duplications in the assay.
 The GATC proprietary protocol enables the generation of highly complex libraries, deep coverage of regions of interest and improved sequence uniformity.
 Following target enrichment, next-generation sequencing of the library is performed.